Studio Policies

 -Tights

 Tights should be pink.
 We recommend selecting a shade of pink that matches one's ballet shoes.
 Tights should be footed.
-Convertible tights are preferred.
+Convertible tights are preferred for pointe students.
 Tights with a seam down the back are preferred.

 -Ballet shoes